-ARGOR undertakes the EDD measures based on the type of the precious metals bearing material.
+Heraeus undertakes the EDD (extended due diligence) measures based on the type of the precious metals bearing material.
 These include (non-exhaustive list): identification of all the participants of high-risk supply chain until the origin of the material, understanding of the risk of human rights violations, compliance with environmental standards, nature of security services provided in the mine, support to illegitimate non-state armed groups, compliance with tax requirements, assessment of due diligence processes for the recycling customer supply chain.
-Additionally, for artisanal/small scale mining, a detailed understanding of the structure and participants to the supply chain, mercury use.
-For the due diligence on this category of suppliers, ARGOR cooperates with the relevant organizations and standards like SBGA.

 One of our EDD measures for high-risk customers is the on-site visit.
-For such a visit our main guidance regarding documentation and a help to set the agenda is the LPPM questionnaire.
-Visits are undertaken by experienced inhouse staff from ARGOR or from the Heraeus Group, trained on the job over time by other experts.
+For such a visit our main guidance regarding documentation and some help to set the agenda is the LPPM questionnaire.
+Visits are undertaken by experienced inhouse staff from Heraeus or from our subsidiary ARGOR-Heraeus, trained on the job over time by other experts.
 Results are checked via four eye principle and documented as described.
 Additionally, external consultants can be engaged due to capacity reasons, travel restrictions or specific expertise.
 Basic visit contents and documentation expectance does not change though.
-Furthermore, external visits shall not be conducted by the same external entity twice and external visits shall always be followed by internal staff visits where possible.
+Furthermore, external visits shall not be conducted by the same external entity twice one after the other and external visits shall always be followed by internal staff visits where possible.
 Furthermore, we aim to achieve a maximum of 5 years between visits with much shorter periods as needed.